marcelonavarrov1/Space-Missions-Analysis/README.md

 ## Introduction
 This project analyzes and creates visualizations of a space missions database with the objective of elucidating the differences and characteristics of how companies and countries are involved in the "Space Race."

 The development of this project was part of a python course I completed.
 The database utilized was scraped from nextflight.com.
+To see the complete code and other visualizations of the project, you can access the notebook in this link https://drive.google.com/file/d/14tMzDUFyKophH2bI1xGGMKRyF5ak7MGT/view?usp=sharing

 ## Problem Statment